Black hole -- galaxy scaling relations in FIRE: the importance of black hole location and mergers: Additional Analysis

 \section{Data Availability Statement}

-The data underlying this article will be shared on reasonable request to the corresponding author.
+Please contact the corresponding author if you have a sharing request for the data underlying this article.

-\section{Additional analysis}
+\section{Additional Analysis}

-Our bulge-disk decomposition method \citep{Angles-Alcazar+14} works well for non-rotating bulges.
-In \Cref{fig:vel disp comparison}, we compare velocity dispersion of all star particles within 1 kpc, half stellar mass radius and whole galaxy with the stars in the galactic stellar bulge.
-There is no clear difference between the velocity dispersion calculated using different approaches.
+We perform a bulge-disc decomposition following \citep{Angles-Alcazar+14}, which is explained in \Cref{sec:Parameter Study} in detail.
+In \Cref{fig:vel disp comparison}, we compare what we found based on the recipe of \cite{Angles-Alcazar+14} to the velocity dispersion of all star particles within different radii; 1 kpc, the half stellar mass radius, and galactic radius $R_{\rm gal}$.
+The black hole masses are calculated using our fiducial settings and "\textsc{few mergers}" model.
+The different radii we used to estimate the velocity dispersion of star particles gives indifferent results from the bulge-disc decomposition method we used.

-In \Cref{fig:BH growth for different accretion contribution}, we show the contribution of both accretion and seed mass to the total SMBH mass for a seed of $10^4 M_\odot$. \Cref{fig:Accretion contribution for different seed masses} searches for the effect of different seed masses on the total SMBH mass.
-As the seed mass increases, the offset between total SMBH mass and in-situ accretion contribution increase, especially at high redshifts.
-Effects of seed mass choice are observable beyond $z=2$ for seed masses equal to or above $10^4 M_\odot$, which points out that the effect of small seeds on SMBH mass is not observable.
+In \Cref{fig:BH growth for different accretion contribution}, we show the contribution of both accretion and seed mass to the total SMBH mass for a seed of $10^4 M_\odot$. \Cref{fig:Accretion contribution for different seed masses} searches for the effect of different seed masses on the total SMBH mass for FIRE-2 A series simulations.
+As the seed mass increases, the offset between total SMBH mass and in-situ accretion contribution increases, especially at high redshifts.
+The effect of seed mass choice is more visible at $z \gtrsim 2$ for seed masses equal to or above $10^4 M_\odot$, which points out that the effect of small seeds on SMBH mass is not observable.

+\Cref{fig:halo center diff for MAX and COM} shows the difference between the central coordinates of two different centring methods available in AHF.
+The difference between MAX and COM centring methods are generally above half of a kpc in physical units for $z\gtrsim4.5$ for a selected simulation.
+The coordinates of maximum density centre and centre-of-mass of the host halo are roughly the same for the rest of the analysis.
+This finding suggests that the central galaxy settles at the host halo centre for the sample simulation around $z\sim4.5$

+The gas-to-total ($f_{\rm gas}$) and stellar-to-total ($f_{\rm star}$) mass ratios for different halo centring methods within $R_0$ are shown in \Cref{fig:fgas for MAX and COM}.
+Here, the total mass is the summation of the gas, stellar and dark matter mass of the galaxy.
+The $f_{\rm gas}$ and $f_{\rm star}$ are the ratios of gas mass and stellar mass to the total mass, respectively.
+The gas and stellar fractions within $100$ pc track each other for different centring methods until $z \sim 4.5$.
+The difference between MAX and COM within $1$ kpc track each more consistently compared to $100$ pc case.
+For GTDA model, it is conceivable to assume that the total stellar mass within $R_0$ is the dictating term in \Cref{eq:GTDA equation} to determine the BHAR since the ratio of stellar and total mass within $R_0$ is close to unity for $z \lesssim 6-7$.
+Moreover, a high gas fraction at high redshift is the one of the caveats discussed in \Cref{sec:Discussion} for the modelling of SMBH growth using GTDA model in the early Universe.